joshmaglione/BRational/md_files/docs/brat-methods.md

 # Methods (brat)

+&emsp;

-We describe all of the methods associated with the class `brat` together with an example.
+We describe all of the methods associated with the class `brat` and provide examples.

+&ensp;

 ## .change_denominator